 - What struck me powerfully was that he had honored every word of his inner contract…I wondered too about my contract with myself.
 I thought about how I needed to love myself enough to allow others to fulfill their contracts with themselves.
 A human being can never treat another person better than he treats himself.

 There are certainly more than this but I want you to read it yourself so I can’t share all the love.

-I thought I was reading this book because I wanted to but I now realize that I read this book because I needed to.
-I needed the raw and open vulnerability and Michele and her patients offer.
-I needed the moment of peace to remember that we are all human, we are all going through something, and we all break.
-I needed to be reminded that although we are breaking we are also healing.
-I needed to be shown that healing happens for broken bodies, but also for broken hearts, souls, and minds.
+I thought I was reading this book because I wanted to.
+But I now realize that I read this book because I needed to.
+The raw and open vulnerability and Michele and her patients offer.
+I needed the moment of peace to remember that we’re all human, we’re all going through something, and we all break.
+The reminder that although we’re breaking we’re also healing.
+This book showed me that healing happens for broken bodies, but also for broken hearts, souls, and minds.
 Michele shows that healing needs help, healing requires more than one person, healing is beautiful.
-She shows us that even though the heartbreaking is scary, you can still be hopeful.
-Michele shows the power in healing each other, she shows it in herself but also in her patients.
+She shows that even when the heartbreaking is scary, you can still be hopeful.
+Michele shows the power in healing each other in herself but also in her patients.

-I am waiting for the paperback version to be released and I will surely by myself a copy of this book, it speaks volumes more than just some ink on paper and everyone deserves to read it.
+I’m waiting for the paperback version to be released.
+I’ll surely buy myself a copy of this book.
+It speaks volumes more than just some ink on paper and everyone deserves to read it.